The EU Emissions Trading System (EU ETS)

 The EU emissions trading system (EU ETS) is a cornerstone of the EU's policy to combat climate change and its key tool for reducing greenhouse gas emissions cost-effectively.
 It is the world's first major carbon market and remains the biggest one.

-EU ETS: Key facts
+The EU ETS:

-A cap is set on the total amount of certain greenhouse gases that can be emitted by the factories, power plants and other installations in the system.
+A cap is set on the total amount of certain greenhouse gases that can be emitted by installations covered by the system.
 The cap is reduced over time so that total emissions fall.